EpicSentry/P2ASW/README.md

 ### YOU MUST OWN PORTAL 2 ON STEAM TO USE P2ASW.
 2. Copy the `portal2asw` folder from `game\` into your SourceMods folder and restart Steam.<br>
 The mod should now show up in your Steam library.<br>

+## Usage guidelines
+1. You are not allowed to use any code from P2ASW for commercial purposes.
+2. You are free to modify and redistribute P2ASW in both closed and open source form, but you must credit P2ASW if you do.
+3. Follow the Source 1 SDK guidelines when working with the project.

 ## This mod is made possible thanks to:
 - [MinHook](https://github.com/TsudaKageyu/minhook)<br>